 Step III: Share & Promote (optional)

-Once we secure interest (a "lead"), we will immediately make an introduction to the conference organizer or meeting organizer with your speaker and/or their designated contact to coordinate times, technology, travel, etc. Hence, the opportunity is quickly and easily booked.
+Once we secure interest (a "lead"), we will immediately make an introduction to the conference organizer or meeting planner with your speaker and/or their designated contact to coordinate times, technology, travel, etc. So, the opportunity is quickly and easily booked.

-Because earning speaking engagements increases your organization's visibility and lends credibility to the organization and your target audience (from clients and customers to employees, investors, and suppliers), Axia recommends developing news, social media, and web content to promote you and each opportunity to expand your reach and platform with social media, blogging, website design, and development, search engine optimization, podcasting, videos, speaker video highlight reel, and more.
-That scope of work is also available from us for an additional price.
+Because earning speaking engagements increases your organization's visibility and lends credibility to the organization and your target audience (from clients and customers to employees, investors, and suppliers), Axia recommends developing news, social media, and web content to promote your speaker and each opportunity to expand their reach and platform with social media, blogging, website design and development, search engine optimization, podcasting, videos, speaker video highlight reel, and more.
+That scope of work is also available from us for an additional investment.

 Can you help me get booked for speaking engagements?

 Yes!
-Unless you are a professional public speaker, we typically focus on speaking engagements in which you aren't charged nor paid to speak.
-However, some organizations and associations charge a fee for stage time, while others pay you to speak or cover your travel expenses.
-It depends on your reputation, experience, and your desired association's budget for speakers.
+Unless you are a professional public speaker, we typically focus on earning speaking engagements in which you aren't charged nor paid to speak.
+However, some organizations and associations charge a fee for stage time, while others pay you to speak and/or cover your out of pocket travel expenses.
+It depends on your reputation, prominence, experience, capabilities, performance, and your desired organization's or association's budget for outside speakers.

 I'm only interested in paid speaking engagements.
 Can you help me with that?

 • Professional public speakers have a proven track record of successful speaking engagements.
 They are visionary speakers who delight and entertain audiences.
 They have a strong performance and stage presence, a speaker's resume, glowing references, and a powerful highlight reel demonstrating their signature bits and stage presence.
-Send us your speaker reel and speaking resume so we might see what you've done so far!
+Send us your speaker reel and speaking resume so we can evaluate your work!

 • You should also be able to demonstrate a loyal and engaged social media following that might increase paying event attendees.